codinglead/codinglead.github.io/_posts/2020-03-19-introduction-to-node-and-express.md

 To import a node module you will have to use the <span class="highlight__code">require</span> method to fetch the script.

-If you pass in a path to a file, it will look for it relatively and run the file.
+If you want to use code that you created pass in a path to the file, it will look for it relatively and run the file.

-If you pass in a string, it will look for it in the node modules folder and run the file.
+If you want to use a code from NPM pass in the name of the package, it will look for it in the node modules folder and run the file.

 Everything you exported from the module will be put into the variable.